ronghanghu/vit_10b_fsdp_example/README.md

 This repo implements sharded training of a Vision Transformer (ViT) model using the FSDP algorithm.

-**Warning: This repo and the [XLA FSDP PR](https://github.com/pytorch/xla/pull/3431) are still experimental and under development.
+**Warning: This repository is still experimental.
 Use at your own risk.**

 ---